Posts

 Image

-Teaching the Quran with Purpose Muslim girl and boy stuying Islam.
-We often celebrate the moment a child completes their first Juz or memorizes a new Surah.
+Teaching the Quran with Purpose Moving from rote recitation to a life-guiding compass.
+Is the Quran a collection of sounds, or a compass for their lives?
+We often celebrate the moment a child completes a Juz .
 It’s a beautiful milestone.
-But as parents and educators, we have to ask ourselves: Is the Quran sitting in their hearts as a collection of sounds, or as a compass for their lives?
-The Quran wasn’t sent merely for recitation; it was sent as the Furqan, the criterion between right and wrong and a practical guide for daily living.
-Weekend schools offer a golden opportunity to bridge the gap between "knowing" and "doing."
+But we must ask: Is the Quran sitting in their hearts as a collection of sounds, or as a compass for their lives?
+The Quran was sent as the Furqan —the criterion between right and wrong.
 The "Action Point" Method To fulfill the true purpose of the Quran, we must move beyond rote learning.
 Every lesson should conclude with a clear action point .
 When a child gains knowledge, their first thought should be: "What do I do with this?"
-Here is how we can transform two foundational Surahs from simple memory work into powerful life tools: 1.
-Surah Al-Ikhl...
+1. Surah Al-Ikhlas The Shield in the Pocket Sunnah Connection: Teach specific times for daily recitation.
+Practical Application: Use it as a "first responder" for nightmare...

 The Power of Consultation